uwsbel/sbel-reproducibility/README.md

 - **Important:** If the metadata is meant to be used in conjunction with Chrono, please provide a commit ID/SHA1 - hash value that the results reported in your paper/tech report/etc. were generated with
 - Please avoid dropping large files here, particularly so if they're non-ascii.
 For large files that are available elsewhere, provide a link (in your readme.md) that can be used to download the file.
 This applies, for instance, to large pics, movies, etc.
 - When adding data, scripts, assets, models, etc., please take the long view.
 The metadata that you provide will likely be used for years to come.
-- Style issue: When referencing in your manuscript this metadata repo, say for TR-2020-02, please define in SBEL's **BibFiles** repo, under **refsSBELspecific.bib**, an entry like this:
+- For SBEL members, a style issue: When referencing in your manuscript this metadata repo, say for TR-2020-02, please define in SBEL's **BibFiles** repo, under **refsSBELspecific.bib**, an entry like this:

   *@misc{TR-2020-02metadata, \
   author = {Hu, Wei and Serban, Radu and Negrut, Dan}, \